debashishere/Realtime-chat/README.md

 9. Add Auto Run migration for staging/production
    Set ENV_VARIABLE to control if the migration should be auto run or not RUN_MIGRATIONS=<0|1>

+10. USER AUTHENTICATION AND AUTHORIZATION
+    a.
+Generate a user module
+    b.
+Add a custom repository by extending typeorm repository
+    c.
+Add CRUD operation on user
+    d.
+Integrate with FIREBASE AUTHENTICATION

+11. Add Seed Script